-The best 150-600mm lenses have such a versatile zoom range, that they allow you to get up close to your subjects without even having to move your feet.
-Beloved by sports and motorsports photographers, these high-quality zooms provide a broad range of telephoto perspectives.
+With the best 150-600mm lenses, photographers have such a versatile zoom range that they can allow you to get up close to their subjects without even having to move their feet.
+As such, these lenses are especially beloved by sports and motorsports photographers, as well as wildlife shooters who want a broad range of telephoto perspectives.
 For subjects you just can't get close to, from wildlife to aircraft, a 150-600mm lens is ideal.

-Many professional photographers will choose the best 70-200mm lenses or the best 100-400mm lenses as their favorite working distance, but the 150-600mm outstrips them both in terms of sheer distance, and in terms of the difference between the wide end and the telephoto end.
-They're simply one of the best camera lenses to buy if you're a sports or wildlife photographer.
+The debate on the 'best' zoom range, of course, rages on – many photographers prefer the best 70-200mm lenses or the best 100-400mm lenses as their favorite working distance.
+Howeverm the 150-600mm outstrips them both in terms of sheer range and raw distance, and they're simply one of the best camera lenses to buy if you're a sports or wildlife photographer.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.